Farseencbv/infoblox_network_create/readme.md

 # Infoblox Network Container and networks Creator

-This is a Python script that creates new network container(/23) based on provided Extensible Attribute value and 3 networks(/24,/25 and /27) under this new network container
+This is a Python script that creates new network container(/23) based on provided Extensible Attribute value and three new networks(/24,/25 and /27) under this new network container

 # Getting Started